 stroking from the middle of the upper lip to the earlobes.

 Each movement must be repeated 3-5 times.
-Perform during the day 3-5 times.
+Perform 3-5 times during the day.

-Massage technique for cerebral palsy - relaxation of the muscles of the tongue
+Massage technique for cerebral palsy - relaxation of the tongue muscles

 impact on a point located in the submandibular fossa;

-impact on the symmetrical points of the nasolabial fold;
+impact on symmetrical points of the nasolabial fold;

-impact on the symmetrical points of the zygomatic muscles;
+impact on symmetrical points of the zygomatic muscles;

-impact on the symmetrical points of the submandibular muscles.
+impact on symmetrical points of the submandibular muscles.

-In combination with speech therapy massage, gymnastics is carried out.
-It is aimed at increasing the volume and strength of the respiratory muscles, depth, rhythm of breathing.
-A child older than five months can carry out the following gymnastic exercises:
+Gymnastics are performed in combination with speech therapy massage.
+It is aimed at increasing the volume and strength of the respiratory muscles, depth, and rhythm of breathing.
+For a child over five months old, the following gymnastic exercises can be performed:

-Spread your arms to the sides, and when you return, press them to your chest;
+Spread your arms to the sides, and when returning, press them to your chest;

-raise your hands up, and when lowering - press them to your chest;
+raise your arms up, and when lowering, press them to your chest;

-take your right hand to the side and at the same time turn your head, then
+move your right hand to the side and turn your head at the same time, then

 return to original position;

-starting position - lying on your stomach, raise your head and shoulders by your arms, and then lower your head and shoulders.
+starting position - lying on your stomach, lift your head and shoulders by your outstretched arms, and then lower your head and shoulders.

 Repeat all exercises 3-5 times.
-Subsequently, the complex of gymnastic exercises for cerebral palsy is complicated and complemented by a number of exercises.
+Subsequently, the set of gymnastic exercises for cerebral palsy is complicated and supplemented with a number of exercises.

 Goals and objectives of speech therapy massage and therapeutic exercises: